 This is where Rani Mukerji emerged on the screen.
 Incidentally, Aishwarya Rai was supposed to be the leading lady but as is a known fact, after the Salman Khan incident on the film’s sets, she was replaced by Rani Mukerji.
 This was quite some deja vu though as something similar had happened for Shah Rukh Khan’s other big hit, Kuch Kuch Hota Hai as well.

 Back then, many actresses were approached by Karan Johar for playing the part that Rani Mukerji, a newbie back then, eventually did.
 On the other hand things were different in 2003 as now Rani was a major star.
-With Chalte Chalte, she was now playing a parallel lead with Shah Rukh Khan and though she was the second choice, this pairing also invoked quite some interest amongst the distributors as well as exhibitors.
+With the Shah Rukh Khan starrer Chalte Chalte, she was now playing a parallel lead with King Khan and though she was the second choice, this pairing also invoked quite some interest amongst the distributors as well as exhibitors.

 The film’s shooting resumed with Rani in the lead now and the release took place exactly 17 years back on 13th June 2003.
 Music by Jatin-Lalit and Aadesh Shrivastava was already popular by then as songs like ‘Chalte Chalte’, ‘Tauba Tumhare Yeh Ishaare’ and ‘Suno Na Suno Na’ turned out to be major chartbusters.
 Audiences too liked what they saw in the film as a heartwarming romance with right dose of emotions like love, sadness and reunion was played out well.
 With a real treatment meted to it, the film struck a chord with the audiences.